naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 It's not just VCs and founders talking about it.
 Edmond Lau, in his book [the Effective Engineer](https://amzn.to/2UWDbke), discusses tight-feedback loops and continuous delivery as the flywheel that powers the knowledge-discovery engine, which enable developers to iterate quickly and create leverage on their projects.

-And finally, Google Ventures has [published their own guide for applying Continuous Design Approach](https://www.gv.com/sprint/) to their sprints.
+And finally, Google Ventures has [published their own guide](https://www.gv.com/sprint/) for applying a Continuous Design Approach to their sprints.
 This guide struck a chord in the HCI / UX space.
 GV's design sprint bears striking resemblance to the company IDEO, which had their own [ABC Nightline special in 1999 about re-designing the shopping cart](https://www.youtube.com/watch?v=M66ZU2PCIcM&vl=en-US) that blew America's mind. 🛒 🤯

 The point is: Continuous Innovation isn't some fluke.
 It's been around for a while, the community collectively agreed it was awesome, and it will continue to stick around.

 #### XP requires too much change to adopt, and can only work with Senior Engineers

-The point that "XP only works with Senior Engineers" relies on the premise that XP is a high-discipline mental framework, and so only wizards in the industry can pull it off.
+The point that "XP only works with Senior Engineers" relies on the premise that XP is a high-discipline mental framework, and so only wizards can pull it off.
 Ordinary people are creatures of habit, so after the first major speed bump, XP falls apart at the seams.

 But, this point was made in 2004, where the technology and tooling to automate these tasks simply didn't exist.
 It may have certainly been true then, but now almost every modern software company has some sort of CI / CD process like Jenkins or CircleCI.
 Tasks like linting, unit tests, artifact building, and deployment are handled automatically.
 (It's worth noting that unit testing was a "new" idea introduced in Kent's book, and now we take for granted how it's a cornerstone of modern software development.)